microbit-playground/Components/README.md

 Perhaps this works fine in some areas but I know there is an emotional attachment when writing learning resources.

-So please, do please translate these message from robot into Human.
+So please, do please translate these messages from robot into Human.

 ### Files in Repository
 The website's pages are generated from `.md` files in the main directory.
 The name of each `.md` file has a corresponding image in `/teaser/` of the same name.